mongibellili/QuantizedSystemSolver.jl/docs/src/examples/linearTimeInvariantSystem.md

 p1=plot(sol);
 savefig(p1, "lti_$(nmliqss2())")
 ```
-Then use the DifferentialEquations instead of QuantizedSystemSolver and use solvers such as ABDF2(), QNDF2(), QBDF2(), or Trapezoid() instead of nmliqss2.
+Then use DifferentialEquations instead of QuantizedSystemSolver and use solvers such as ABDF2(), QNDF2(), QBDF2(), or Trapezoid() instead of nmliqss2.
 The plots are displayed below:

 <div>